varigence/docs/bimlstudio/release-notes/bimlstudio-2018.1.md

 ## Performance

-* Fixed issue where an ICE would be generated on builds with warnings.
+* Fixed issue where an ICE would be generated on builds with warnings in some cases.
 * Added the `tempPath` setting to the Biml compiler.
 This setting specifies the temporary path that will be used for intermediate assets during the build process.
 * Removed memory leak due to repeated `xslt` transforms.
 * Now auto-generating BimlC Response file on every build and placing it in the project directory.